zeniethlily/SEI-Project-1/README.md

 Working on loading unique levels by setting the state of the blocks during the initialisation phase.
 Ran into some issues with the arrays used.

-*RARE* bug - ball sometimes clips through the paddle at very specific problems.
+*RARE* bug - ball sometimes clips through the paddle at very specific locations.

 ### Game Link